 Ghosts, Monsters And Legends (And Tennis Prodigies) is a look at some of the BBC’s seventies and eighties children’s drama serials, including The Enchanted Castle and Break Point; you can find it here.

-The Baker Street Boys was covered in an edition of Looks Unfamiliar with Martin Ruddock, which you can find here.
+The Baker Street Boys was featured in Looks Unfamiliar with Martin Ruddock, which you can find here.

 © Tim Worthington.